eyalroz/gpu-kernel-runner/README.md

                                 (default: "")
-      --generate-line-info      Add source line information to the intermediate representation code (PTX)
+      --generate-line-info      Add source line information to the intermediate representation code (PTX) -b, --block-dimensions arg    Set grid block dimensions in threads (OpenCL: local work size); a
-                                (default: true)
-  -b, --block arg               Set grid block dimensions in threads
-                                (OpenCL: local work size); a
                                 comma-separated list
-  -g, --grid arg                Set grid dimensions in blocks; a
+  -g, --grid-dimensions arg     Set grid dimensions in blocks; a
                                 comma-separated list
+  -o, --overall-grid-dimensions arg
-  -o, --overall arg             Set grid dimensions in threads (OpenCL:
+                                Set grid dimensions in threads (OpenCL:
-                                global work size); a comma-separated list -O, --append-compile-option arg
+                                global work size); a comma-separated list -O, --append-compilation-option arg
                                 Append an arbitrary extra compilation
                                 option
+  -S, --dynamic-shared-memory-size arg
-  -S, --dshmem arg              Force specific amount of dynamic shared
+                                Force specific amount of dynamic shared
                                 memory
   -W, --overwrite-output-files  Overwrite the files for buffer and/or PTX
-                                output if they already exists -i, --direct-include arg      Include a specific file into the kernels' translation unit
+                                output if they already exists -i, --include arg             Include a specific file into the kernels' translation unit
-  -I, --include-search-dir arg  Add a directory to the search paths for
+  -I, --include-path arg        Add a directory to the search paths for
                                 header files included by the kernel (can be used repeatedly)
-  -s, --kernel-source-code arg  Path to CUDA source file with the kernel
+  -s, --source-file arg         Path to CUDA source file with the kernel
-                                function to compile; may be absolute or relative to the sources dir -k, --function arg            Name of function within the source file to compile and run as a kernel (if different than the key)
+                                function to compile; may be absolute or relative to the sources dir -k, --kernel-function arg     Name of function within the source file to compile and run as a kernel (if different than the key)
-  -K, --key arg                 The key identifying the kernel among all
+  -K, --kernel-key arg          The key identifying the kernel among all
                                 registered runnable kernels
-  -L, --all-kernels             List the (keys of the) kernels which may be
+  -L, --list-adapters           List the (keys of the) kernels which may be
                                 run with this program -z, --zero-outputs            Set the contents of output(-only) buffers to all-zeros
       --language-standard arg   Set the language standard to use for CUDA compilation (options: c++11, c++14, c++17)
+      --input-buffer-directory arg
-      --input-buffer-dir arg    Base location for locating input buffers (default: /current/working/dir)
+                                Base location for locating input buffers
+                                (default:
+                                /home/lh156516/src/gpu-kernel-runner)
+      --output-buffer-directory arg
-      --output-buffer-dir arg   Base location for writing output buffers (default: /current/working/dir)
+                                Base location for writing output buffers
+                                (default:
+                                /home/lh156516/src/gpu-kernel-runner)
-      --kernel-sources-dir arg  Base location for locating kernel source files (default: /current/working/dir) -h, --help                    Print usage information
+      --kernel-sources-dir arg  Base location for locating kernel source files (default:
+                                /home/lh156516/src/gpu-kernel-runner)
+  -h, --help                    Print usage information
 ```